Like most of you, I’ve spent the last few weeks poring over my children’s Christmas lists and dividing their requests into three simple categories:

 ME: “It’s a mannequin. … That costs $199!”

 LI’L DIVA: “Yes!
 I’ll put my clothes on it so I can figure out what to wear to school.”

 ME: “You already have that in the deluxe two-piece model.
 It’s called a body and a mirror.”

 He started his Christmas list with a few must-have items.
 This year it’s all things Beyblades, which regardless of the obviously opium-induced storyline behind them, are simply metal tops.
 You spin them in a stadium (A thin plastic bowl.
 Only $9.99.
 While supplies last!) until one knocks over the other.
 Well, it’s no dress form.

 Then, over Thanksgiving weekend, he padded this list by scouring the kilos of sale ads retailers had stuffed into the newspapers.
 I know this because when questioned why certain items had made the cut, his reasons consisted of “Idunno,” “looks cool” and “it’s on sale at Target.”

 I can’t blame him.
 I essentially did the same thing at his age with the toy section of the Sears catalog.
 I figured The Jolly Round Man in Red owed me something good from these pages as reward for the hours I had spent throughout the year waiting at the pick-up counter of the local outlet with my mother while minimum-wage clerks dug out our order of fitted sheets or butt-chaffing ToughSkins jeans.

 However, tucked into this mishmash of random wishes on my son’s list this year was one simple item that made me all weepy.
 And I quote: “A big empty box.”

 “This is awesome!”
 I said to my wife as I showed her our son’s Christmas list.
-My mind whirled with the possibilities he might have in store for this gift.
+My mind whirled with the possibilities he might have in store for this most awesome gift.

 Formula One racing car.